 If you are looking at options as a family member because you do not agree with a decision the deputy has made, you should seek advice from another expert who will be able to advise you if the decision was appropriate and in the best interests of the person they are acting for.

-If you still wish to change the deputy, the professional you want to change to will often write to the current deputy to gain consent that they are happy for the change and won’t object to the application.
+However, if you do wish to change your deputy, it is advisable that the professional you want to change to contacts the current deputy to gain consent that they are happy for the change and won't object to the application.
 Doing this should avoid any lengthy and drawn-out proceedings at Court, which can be costly.

-When there is a change in deputyship, the current deputy should be encouraged to provide details of all ongoing matters in response to the application.
-This will help everyone involved understand what is happening and enable the Court to decide if any decisions need resolving by them, and if the change should be granted.
+When there is a proposed change in deputy, the current deputy should be encouraged to provide details of all ongoing matters in response to the application.
+This will help everyone involved understand what is happening and enable the Court to decide if any decisions need resolving by them and if the change should be granted.